2k22csiot2212405/BlackJack/README.md

-A functional Blackjack game developed using HTML, CSS, and JavaScript- it features dynamic card rendering, score tracking.
+A functional Blackjack game developed using HTML, CSS, and JavaScript- it features dynamic card rendering, score tracking, and win/lose detection.